Emergency Medical Dispatch (EMD)

 Dispatchers are required to maintain this certification by completing 24 hours of continuing education every 2 years.

-LETA is proud to have two ACE (Accredited Center of Excellence) accredited dispatch centers.
+LETA is proud to have three ACE (Accredited Center of Excellence) accredited dispatch centers.
 ACE is a recognition bestowed upon a dispatch center that has established a high standard of excellence in emergency dispatch by the International Academies of Emergency Dispatch.
 The two ACE accredited centers in Larimer County are:

 - Loveland Emergency Communications Center (Accredited since 2008)